Kalka: History

 It became the junction for the Delhi-Panipat-Ambala-Kalka railway line, and the Kalka-Shimla railways (opened in 1903).
-By 1901, the town, administered as a notified area, had a population of 7,045, a railway workshop, and was a market for ginger and turmeric.
+By 1901, the town, administered as a notified area, had a population of 7,045, a railway workshop, and a market for ginger and turmeric.
 The Kalka municipal committee was created on 11 April 1933.

 Climate

 Kalka experiences a subtropical climate, with a monsoon season from late June to early October.
 The summer starts in mid-April and temperatures peak during May and June.
 This is followed by the monsoon season, which is accompanied by a drop in temperature and an increase in humidity.
 Temperatures remain moderate in October and November, but start falling towards the end of November.
-Winter lasts through December, January and February, with temperatures lowest in early January.
+Winter lasts through December, January, and February, with temperatures lowest in early January.
 Kalka also receives some rainfall from Western Disturbance, near the end of winter.
-Winter season, despite being chilly, is mostly free of fog unlike most North Indian cities in the plains.
+Winter season, despite being chilly, is mostly free of fog, unlike most North Indian cities in the plains.

 Transport

 Road

 Kalka is situated along a slope.
 This makes it somewhat difficult to commute on foot.
 Local transport (within Kalka) is by shared auto-rickshaws.
 These autos ply to a distance of around 15–20 km.
 There are also shared cabs for distances up to 25–30 km.
 Government and private buses are also very common for commuting to nearby cities.
-Many intercity govt buses start or pass through Kalka, connecting it with Chandigarh, Ambala, Panipat, Delhi, Shimla and many other cities.
+Many intercity govt buses start or pass through Kalka, connecting it with Chandigarh, Ambala, Panipat, Delhi, Shimla, and many other cities.

 Rail

 Kalka railway station is the northern terminal of the Delhi-Kalka line of Northern Railway, Indian Rail (Station code KLK) serving as terminal station for broad gauge line (towards Chandigarh) and narrow gauge line (towards Shimla).
-Direct trains on broad gauge, connect to Delhi, Mumbai, Howrah etc. In recent years, trains have been started from Kalka to Shirdi, Maharashtra and to Katra, Jammu which run on specific days of week.
+Direct trains on broad gauge, connect to Delhi, Howrah etc. In recent years, trains have been started from Kalka to Shirdi, Maharashtra, and to Katra, Jammu which run on specific days of the week.